What makes you think you are good at testing?

 As per me, a real tester’s job starts only after writing ordinary test cases.
 The more you think about how the product can be used in different ways, you will be able to generate ideas to test it and ultimately you will gain confidence in the product, customer satisfaction and lifelong experience.

 So, be an idea generator if you want to be good at testing.

 #4.
 You can analyze data:

 Being a tester, you are not expected to do testing only.
-You need to understand the data collected from testing and need to analyze them for particular behavior of application or product.
-Most of the time, when I hear about non-reproducible bug, I silently smile.
+You need to understand the data collected from testing and need to analyze them for the particular behaviour of application or product.
+Most of the time, when I hear about a non-reproducible bug, I silently smile.
 There is no bug that is non-reproducible.
 If it occurred once that means it’s going to pop out for the second time.
 But to reach out to the root cause, you need to analyze the test environment, the test data, the interruptions etc.

 Also, as we all know, when it comes to automation testing, most of the time it’s about analyzing test results because creating scripts and executing them for numerous time is not a big task but analyzing the data generated after execution of those scripts, is the most important part.

-yes, you read it correct.
+yes, you read it correctly.
 A tester needs to learn tactics to deal with everyone around and needs to be good at communication.
 No one feels good when he/she is being told that whatever they did was completely or partially wrong.
-But it makes a whole lot of difference in reaction when you suggest doing something or rectifying something with better ideas and without egoistic voice.
+But it makes a whole lot of difference in reaction when you suggest doing something or rectifying something with better ideas and without an egoistic voice.

 No one would deny rectifying it. :)

 For the whole day, you worked and worked and executed numbers of test cases and marked them as pass/fail in test management tool.
 What would be your status at the end of the day?
 No one would be interested in knowing how many numbers of test cases you executed.
 People want a short and sweet description about your whole day task.